Official scripts of India: Devanagari Script

-Being the official script for Hindi, Devanagari is officially used in the Union Government of India as well as several Indian states where Hindi is an official language, Bihar, Chhattisgarh, Haryana, Himachal Pradesh, Jharkhand, Madhya Pradesh, Mizoram, Rajasthan, Uttar Pradesh and Uttarakhand, and the Indian union territories of Delhi, Andaman and Nicobar Islands and Dadra and Nagar Haveli and Daman and Diu.
+Being the official script for Hindi, Devanagari is officially used in the Union Government of India as well as several Indian states where Hindi is an official language: Bihar, Chhattisgarh, Haryana, Himachal Pradesh, Jharkhand, Madhya Pradesh, Mizoram, Rajasthan, Uttar Pradesh and Uttarakhand, and the Indian union territories of Delhi, Andaman and Nicobar Islands and Dadra and Nagar Haveli and Daman and Diu.

 Gujarat and West Bengal also officially use Devanagari, as these two states recognise Hindi as an additional official language.

-The Devanagari script (देवनागरी, romanized: Devanāgarī) is the officially mandated script of the Bodo language in Assam, the Konkani language in Goa, and Sanskrit in Himachal Pradesh.
+The Devanagari script (देवनागरी, romanized: Devanāgarī) is the officially mandated script of the Nepali language in Sikkim and West Bengal, Marathi language in Maharashtra and Goa, Bodo language in Assam, the Konkani language in Goa, and Sanskrit in Himachal Pradesh.